HASS-Taskforce-University-of-Melbourne/python-humanities-lesson/_episodes/01-starting-with-data.md

 ```

 Notice that when you assign the imported DataFrame to a variable, Python does not
-produce any output on the screen.
+produce an output on the screen.
 We can print the value of the `eebo_df`
 object by typing its name into the Python command prompt.

 ```python